 Chemotherapy (chemo) is the use of drugs to treat cancer.
 Two types of chemotherapy can be used in treating penile cancer:

-- Topical chemotherapy (described in Local Treatments (Other than Surgery) for Penile Cancer)
+Topical chemotherapy is described in Local Treatments (Other than Surgery) for Penile Cancer.

-Systemic chemo uses anti-cancer drugs that are injected into a vein or given by mouth.
-These drugs go through the bloodstream and reach cancer cells in all areas of the body.
-This treatment is useful for cancers that have spread to lymph nodes or distant organs.
-Chemo can also be used to shrink cancers before surgery to make them easier to remove.
-It is also being studied to see if giving it after surgery (called adjuvant chemotherapy) will keep the cancer from coming back and improve survival.
+Systemic chemo uses cancer-killing drugs that are injected into a vein or given by mouth.
+These drugs go through the bloodstream and reach cancer cells throughout the body.
+This treatment is most often used for penile cancers that have spread to lymph nodes or distant organs.
+Chemo might also be used to shrink tumors before surgery to make them easier to remove.
+It's being studied to see if giving it after surgery (called adjuvant chemotherapy) will help keep the cancer from coming back and improve survival.

 Doctors give chemo in cycles, with each cycle of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
 Some of the drugs used to treat penile cancer include:

 Often, 2 or more of these drugs are used together to treat penile cancer that has spread to lymph nodes or other organs.
 Some common combinations include: